Africana Studies Master Course List

 Examination of the historical experiences of Africa and the African diaspora.
 Based in the social sciences and using multimedia; comparative study of other world cultures is included.

-A two-semester course required of all African American and African studies majors and minors.
+A two-semester course required of all Africana Studies majors and minors.
 Designed primarily for first-year students and sophomores.

 21:014:113 Introduction to Caribbean Studies (3)

 The Caribbean--crossroads of the world--is more than a tropical region filled with palm trees, exotic people, and resorts.
 This discussion-based, interactive course will explore the history of the Caribbean, its geography, literary and cultural productions (music/film//food/religion), and its intellectual traditions.
 It reflects on major issues including: colonialism; economic intra- and interdependence; culture and language; regional, national, and ethnic identity; and independence and sovereignty.
 It also connects the events of the past to current events to help explain the political, social, and economic status of the countries of the Caribbean and their relationship to and with the Americas, Europe, Asia, and the Middle East.
 Emphasis will be given to understanding contributions of Caribbean studies to the exploration of contemporary issues in our interconnected world.